alexanderpetraliac2c/postgresdemotemp/README.md

 ##### Step 3: Connect Oracle Database to Azure DMS

-1. Create new Azure Migration Service resource
+**1. Create new Azure Migration Service resource**

 ![](/Images/2.png)

-2. Enter in your credentials for the resource and make sure to choose the “Premium SKU” as this is required for continuous data migration.
+**2. Enter in your credentials for the resource and make sure to choose the “Premium SKU” as this is required for continuous data migration.**

 ![](/Images/3.png)

-3. Create new migration project
+**3. Create new migration project **

 ![](/Images/4.png)

-4. Create the migration project, making sure to once again use the “Premium SKU”
+**4. Create the migration project, making sure to once again use the “Premium SKU” **

 ![](/Images/5.png)

-5. Create a “New Activity” in the new migration project
+**5. Create a “New Activity” in the new migration project**

 ![](/Images/6.png)

-6. Connect to your Oracle Database
+**6. Connect to your Oracle Database**

 ![](/Images/7.png)

-7. Connect OCI Driver from File Share Folder
+**7. Connect OCI Driver from File Share Folder **

 * You will need the file share link, username (which has all permissions for the drive), and the password for the username
 * If ‘readonly, archive’ error: right click the driver zip file->uncheck ‘read-only’

 ![](/Images/8.png)

-8. Connect to the Azure PostgreSQL Database
+**8. Connect to the Azure PostgreSQL Database **

 ![](/Images/9.png)

-9. Select the Schemas you want to use for sync
+**9. Select the Schemas you want to use for sync **

 * If nothing shows up this means you did not properly set up the names, datatypes, etc. For the Oracle and PostgreSQL tables.

 ![](/Images/10.png)

-10. Check the summary if all settings/configurations are correct then click "Run Migration"
+**10. Check the summary if all settings/configurations are correct then click "Run Migration"**

 ![](/Images/11.png)

-11. Then check the summary to see if all settings are correct and then run the activity.
-Once this is done you can check on the current activities in the migration.
+**11. Then check the summary to see if all settings are correct and then run the activity.
+Once this is done you can check on the current activities in the migration.**

 ![](/Images/12.png)